AaltoPML/VAI-Lab/README.md

 # How to Contribute

-The aim of this framework is to be a community effort that will benefit the science, engineering and more.
+The aim of this framework is to be a community effort that will benefit science, engineering and more.

 We are actively seeking contribution in the form of users, testers, developers, and anyone else who would like to contribute.